calebdickinson/DickinsonComprehensiveClimateClassification/README.md

 Extreme zones are indicated by the letters X, Y, or Z.

+However, due the the way that the categories were constructed, Z zones for summer, while hot, are not truly extreme zones.

 The first letter measures climate zones by measuring the average temperature of the coldest month in Fahrenheit.

 Z = Ultratropical.
-90+ (As far as I am aware, no climates currently exist within this zone... yet)
+90+ (As far as we are aware, no climates currently exist within this zone... yet)

 A = Supertropical.
 70 - 90